taosdata/TDengine/docs/en/14-reference/01-components/03-taosadapter.md

   -V, --version                                      Print the version and exit
 ```

-Note:
+:::note
-Please set the following Cross-Origin Resource Sharing (CORS) parameters according to the actual situation when using a browser for interface calls.
+When making interface calls using a browser, please set the following CORS parameters according to your actual situation:

 ```text
 AllowAllOrigins